How to Get the Real Client IP Through Nginx/Apache Proxy?

 {

-// Access the actual client IP address directly using $connection->realIP
+// When using the real client IP, directly use $connection->realIP

 $connection->send($connection->realIP);